 See Map for Directions

-Nota bene: If you are programming your GPS to get to the Study Center, DO NOT let it take you to "South Main Street" Ashburnham!
-We are at 30 Main Street, which is Route 12 at the corner of Water Street (Rt.
+Nota bene: If you are programming your GPS to get to the Study Center, DO NOT let it take you to "South Main Street" in Ashburnham!
+We are at 30 Main Street, which is Route 12, at the corner of Water Street (Rt.
 101 North).
-Manually set the coordinates 42.6359, -71.9083
+Rather than use the

 |The Historic Piano Collection||The Study Center||Piano Concerts & Events|